The Ultimate Guide to Mardi Himal Trek

 However, there has been no record of altitude sickness during the Mardi Himal Trek to date.
 It is always wise to have some knowledge of the Prevention of high-altitude sickness and medicine to carry while trekking in Nepal.

-So, this untouched trekking trial receives very little sun and can be very muddy and slippery in the monsoon and early September with leeches.
+So, this untouched trekking trail receives very little sun and can be very muddy and slippery in the monsoon and early September, with leeches.
 However, the trail to Mardi Himal Base Camp is not as technical as in many trekking destinations in Nepal.
 With caution and careful study of the trail, you can definitely finish the trek without much trail safety concern.

-As already mentioned the Mardi Himal trek is not risky still Risk Assessment is very crucial.
-Travelers are to be cautious and do the risk assessment because there are chances of mishaps and trekking nightmares even while doing the easiest trek like Poon Hill Ghorepani Trek.
+As already mentioned, the Mardi Himal trek is not risky, still Risk Assessment is very crucial.
+Travelers are to be cautious and do the risk assessment because there are chances of mishaps and trekking nightmares even while doing the easiest trek like the Poon Hill Ghorepani Trek.

 Do Climbing Mardi Himal require Climbing Permits?

-No, to climb Mardi Himal you don’t require a climbing permit.
-However, you need a TIMS (Trekkers' Information Management System) card and Annapurna Conservation Area Project Permit.
+No, to climb Mardi Himal, you don’t require a climbing permit.
+However, you need a TIMS (Trekkers' Information Management System) card and an Annapurna Conservation Area Project Permit.

 Annapurna Conservation Area Project Permit: